EnderRomantice/vue-grab/README.md

 - CSS selector path
 - Element text content

 This information is formatted and copied to the clipboard, ready to paste into AI tools (like ChatGPT, Cursor, etc.) for discussion and analysis.
+You can optionally hide the `<vue_grab_locator>` block and keep only the referenced element snippet.

 ## Features